thisis-dc4/Flutter-Weather-App/README.md

 A Weather App made with Flutter.
 Pull requests are always welcome.

+**Remember: Add your API key in confidential.dart and name it '*apiKey*'.**

 * [ ] Design the app using example.json.
   * [X] Add animated current weather.
   * [X] Add a bottom row of widgets to show the weather for rest of the week.
   * [X] Add custom icons.
-  * [ ] Add a bottom page to show detailed stats for the rest of the day like hourly weather predictions.
+  * [X] Add a bottom page to show detailed stats for the rest of the day like hourly weather predictions.
-* [ ] Integrate OpenWeather One Call API using Provider.
+* [X] Integrate OpenWeather One Call API using Provider.
+* [ ] Fetch User Location

 ## Features List